knpuniversity/oo/knpu/episode1/using-objects.md

 of 5, jediFactor of 15 and strength of 30.
 Perfect!

 I'm commenting out this bottom array, we're not going to use that at all anymore.
-Instead we are going to return an array with just this one ship in it, we'll add more to our fleet later.
+Instead we're going to return an array with just this one ship in it, we'll add more to our fleet later.

-Remember, we're calling this back in `index.php`, in that file we call `get_ships();` that used to return an array of ship arrays.
+Remember, we're calling this back in `index.php`, in that file we call `get_ships();` that use to return an array of ship arrays.
 Now it returns an array of ship objects, of which there will only be the one starfighter.
 Let's `var_dump` this to see what it looks like.